sCrypt-Inc/scryptTS-docs/docs/overview.md

 Backed by these underlying techniques, developers could use their most familiar language Typescript to build Bitcoin SV smart contract applications.

+## Learn sCryptTS

+Jump over to the [Getting Started](./getting-started/installation.md) section to learn how to create an sCryptTS project from scratch one by one.

+If you're impatient you can jump straight to the [Tutorials](./tutorials/hello-world.md) section where you will use the sCrypt CLI tool to generate all the boilerplate for you.